geocoder-php/Geocoder/README.md

 Unit Tests
 ----------

-To run unit tests, you'll need a set of dependencies you can install using Composer:
+To run unit tests, you'll need `cURL` and a set of dependencies you can install using Composer:

 ```
 php composer.phar install --dev